Dufear (cf. Fear)

 Resisted fear

-We have made fear the bad guy.
-Consequently, by the time we know that we are frightened, we are already resisting our fear.
+We've made fear the enemy.
+By the time we realize we're scared, we're already resisting it.
 Worry is resisted fear.
 Indecisiveness is resisted fear.
 Shyness is resisted fear.
-Impatience is resisted fear.
-Even guilt is resisted fear.
-Without resistance, we would have no worry, no indecisiveness, no shyness, no impatience, no guilt.
+Impatience is resisting fear.
+Even guilt is resisted by fear.
+Without resisting our fear, we wouldn't have worry, indecisiveness, shyness, impatience, or guilt.

 Fear is not the problem